prog4biol/pfb2019/README.md

 ```
 while expression:
+  # these statements get executed every time the code enters the loop
   statement1
   statement2
   more_statements
+# code below here gets executed after the while loop exits
 rest_of_code_goes_here
+more_code
 ```
 > The condition is the expression.
 The while loop block of code is the collection of indented statements following the expression.